Condemned 2: Bloodshot: Plot

 It is 11 months since the events of Condemned: Criminal Origins.
 Ethan Thomas has resigned from the FBI and become a violence-prone alcoholic plagued by hallucinations.
 Meanwhile, the phenomenon causing violence and psychosis amongst Metro's vagrant population has gotten worse.

 As the game begins, Malcolm Vanhorn is missing and Lt.
 Rosa convinces a reluctant Thomas to help find him.
 Narrowing Vanhorn's last location to a derelict hotel, Serial Crimes Unit (SCU) Director Ike Farrell dispatches Thomas, Cmdr.
 John Dorland, and Sgt.
 Pierce Le Rue to investigate.
 They find Vanhorn's mutilated body, and back at SCU, Rosa discovers that the thoracic cavity is exposed and the sternum is missing.
 She also notes that Vanhorn has unusual vocal cords.
-She links this back to Thomas's chest x-ray in his personnel file, which would have shown his vocal chords if the area wasn't redacted.
+She links this back to Thomas's chest x-ray in his personnel file, which would have shown his vocal cords if the area wasn't redacted.

 Meanwhile, Mayor Rachel Mars's body is found in Metro Museum, decapitated, with parts of her skin peeled off, and lumps of muscle torn from the bone.
 Also by her body is a piece of paper with a hand-drawn X. Pointing out that Leland Vanhorn's body was never found, Rosa speculates that perhaps he didn't die, and was nursed back to health by Malcolm until Leland killed him.
 Thomas also finds blood-stained pieces of metal, which appear to have been ripped from Mars's body.